 I am VP Technology at inspirational payment-card firm Osper, which is building financial services for young people through a prepaid debit card and mobile app that helps kids and parents learn about money management together.
 Osper has just launched with an amazing takeup in just a few days.
-Watch this space for more news about the growth and development of the Technology group at Osper.
+Watch this space, and the Osper Technology blog, for more news about the growth and development of the Technology group at Osper.

 Previously, I was CTO of financial software firm TIM Group, using agile methods to build web applications for the world's largest investment banks and hedge funds and building the Technology organisation from nothing to 49 people while retaining unusually high levels of quality and resilience.
-After that I was CTO at the flash sales company Secretsales, implementing and improving methods for releasing new features several times a day as well as introducing ideas and processes that removed waste and improved service in the production side of the business.
+After that I was CTO at the flash sales company Secretsales, implementing and improving methods for releasing new features several times a day as well as moving to Amazon Web Services to save £250,000 per year, driving over 50% of revenue from mobile devices using responsive design, and building the first successful flash sales loyalty programme in the UK.

 You can see the details in my curriculum vitae (CV in PDF format).
 I enjoy discussing all aspects of software development, so please email me to discuss further.